anca-rik-wedding/anca-rik-wedding.github.io/travel.md

 </figure>

 ## Travel
-### Anca & Rik: 18 July 2020 ❤️ Bistrița, Romania
+### Anca & Rik: 30 July 2022 ❤️ Bistrița, Romania

 [🇬🇧](https://anca-rik-wedding.github.io/travel) &nbsp; [🇮🇸](is/travel.html)

 The wedding will take place at **[Hotel Metropolis](https://www.google.com/maps/place/Metropolis/@47.1272607,24.4966106,15z/data=!4m2!3m1!1s0x0:0x250b9cd755c23bf0?sa=X&ved=2ahUKEwjY_927vZnmAhUMUlAKHa9MDzgQ_BIwFHoECBoQCA)**, in Anca's hometown of **[Bistrița, Romania](https://en.wikipedia.org/wiki/Bistri%C8%9Ba)**.
 Bistrița is located in the North part of Romania, in the region of [Transylvania](https://en.wikipedia.org/wiki/Transylvania).

-Please note that, since it may take some time to reach our wedding venue, we recommend you **reserve Friday July 17 for travelling purposes**.
+Please note that, since it may take some time to reach our wedding venue, we recommend you **reserve Friday July 29 for travelling purposes**.

 ### Airports

-The closest airport to Bistrița is **[Avram Iancu Cluj International Airport](http://airportcluj.ro/?id_limba=2)**.
+We recommend you fly in through **[Avram Iancu Cluj International Airport](http://airportcluj.ro/?id_limba=2)**.
 To get to Bistrița from Cluj, it takes an additional 2 hour drive (around 100km).
+We will also try to arrange group travel from Cluj to Bistrița.

 Other airports close to Bistrița are: